Greatcthulhu13/Cards-Against-Programming/SECURITY.md

 ## Reporting a Vulnerability

-At Cards Against Programming, we take security seriously.
 If you discover any security-related issues or vulnerabilities, please report them to us immediately so we can address them promptly.

 # How to Report a Vulnerability